How Much Is Tree Stump Removal?

 Crown reduction is a job with a much higher price tag.
 This type of work would feature a bill of approximately £2230 to £2870 if you have a small tree or £4030 to £5070 for a larger tree.

-The size and type of tree are generally the main cost factors in determining the cost of tree maintenance, although the type/method of maintenance is very significant too.
+The size and type of tree are generally the main cost factors in determining the cost of tree maintenance.
+However, the type of maintenance is also very significant.

 The cost will also be shaped by the number of gardeners or tree surgeons hired and ease of access.